devnall/dotfiles/README.md

 TODOs
 -----

+* Setup chez moi or similar for better dotfile management/setup
 * Cleanup zsh/lib/git.zsh; there are a ton of aliases I never use/remember, probably also some functions that aren't necessary
-* Setup chez moi or similar for better dotfile management/setup
 * Document/update the brewfile stuff
 * Consolidate my separate `vim` repo into this one
+* Improve readme/docs
+* Switch from sheldon to zinit for zsh plugin management?
+* Try out atuin for cross-system shell history
+* Try out alacritty as an iTerm2 replacement?
+* Figure out my ongoing compinit/completion woes